aberba/mazzuma-d/README.md

 }
 ```

-You may also fetch the latest version manually with the command-line using the `dub`:
+You may also fetch the latest version manually in the command-line:

 ```sh
 dub fetch hubtel